dudany/hope-for-bumers/README.md

 ## running test
 To run tests run the `pipelines/unemployment_etl/tests` dir, pytest will run the tests that are testing each step separately

+## what have could be done better
+1. using infrastructure methodology to create db instead of applicative flow.
+2. more unit tests, e2e test
+3. scheduler better to be a abstraction to run specific pipelines for pipes to come currently running only one.